 And where did Disney assign me based on my outgoing personality?
 The Jungle Cruise.
 Now I too cruised through the jungles of the world all day.
 I too looked at the audio-animatronic animals over and over again.
 I too told the same “entertaining” jokes for every boatload of guests.
 Life Lesson #263: “Be careful what you wish for.” ;-)

 Even after nearly five years and a bachelor’s degree in Economics, I still wasn’t sure what I wanted to do with the rest of my life.
 I settled into Orlando and began working for Disney full time knowing that something better would present itself.
 After several promising starts that could have lead to management positions within the company, a chance encounter with a world famous celebrity while I was working as a butler at the Haunted Mansion lead me to Guest Relations.

 These are the hosts and hostesses that solve guest challenges, answer their questions on every possible topic, help with daily plans, make dining and dinner show reservations, sell and advise ticket options, and provide spieled guided tours for adults and families.
-It is from the four theme park guest relations departments that the Disney Special Activities (DSA) office auditions their VIP tour guides.
-I was selected to be one of the VIP Hosts for the Resort later that same year.
+It is from the four theme park guest relations departments that the Disney Special Activities (DSA) office auditions their VIP tour guides, and I was soon selected to join their staff.

 During my years with Disney I hosted an extensive variety of guests, both ultra-famous and not, and enjoyed each and every one of them.
 However, I often caught myself reviewing aspects of our service I wished to change or provide differently and I wasn't in a position to do anything about it.
 These thoughts and opinions, as well as a personal desire to challenge my abilities, lead to the development of my own company, Michael's VIPs, in 1999.